etonotieno/NewsFeed/README.md

 [The Guardian API](http://open-platform.theguardian.com/) and then place it in the  gradle.properties file inside the MyApiKey String.

+# Building The Project
+You need an API Key from Guardian.
+In the .gitignore file, I have ignored secrets.properties which contains the keys.
+Change the secrets.sample.properties file to secrets.properties and fill in the key in it.
+This is done to keep the keys out of git but still build the project.

 # News Feed v2.0 (WIP)
 I am currently working on the 2nd version of the app that will use [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) in a modularized structure.